 To cut costs, ask family members to help by bringing salads.

-I have purchased small bags of chips and will be making baked beans and macaroni salad.
+I have purchased small chips bags and will make baked beans and macaroni salad.

 I might make a big dish of Macaroni and Cheese.
-Its a favorite passed down through the generations!
+It’s a favorite passed down through the generations!

 I have an acquaintance that makes the most fantastic custom sugar cookies!
+That is my bigger splurge, but they are SUPER CUTE!!!
 So, I needed to have those.
-That is my bigger splurge, but they are SUPER CUTE!!!

 Our local grocery store makes the most amazing cakes.
 Their frosting is our favorite.
-That should cost us only around $30
+That should cost us only around $30.